pannous/english-script/README.md

 This is English as a programming language.
 The main purpose of this language is to make programming accessible to many more people, more fun and to facilitate programming computers via voice.

-The guiding philosophy is to have forgiving interfaces yet strict implementations, and to make special chars (braces,colons,etc) completely optional.
+The guiding philosophy is to have forgiving interfaces yet strict implementations, and to make sigil special chars (!@#$%^&*[}...) completely optional.

 UPDATE: English script now compiles to [python bytecode](https://github.com/pannous/angle) and thanks to Ruby 2.3 possibly soon to ruby  bytecode as well!